-The part of the levain that’s included in the dough is 250g.
-That means it contains 50g bread flour, 50g whole-grain wheat flour, 50g starter (which is 25g flour and 25g water) and 100g water.
+The amount of starter that’s included in the dough is 250g.
+That means it contains 50g bread flour, 50g whole-grain wheat flour, 50g starter (which is 25g flour and 25g water), and 100g water.

 That brings the total flour weight up to 988g (704g + 159g + 50g + 50g + 25g) and the total water weight up to 741g (616g + 100g + 25 g).

-Then we just divide the water weight by the flour weight and multiply with 100.
+Then we just divide the water weight by the flour weight and multiply by 100.
 Voila.
 75%.

 |159g||whole-grain wheat flour||18.4%|

 What type of olives should I use in this sourdough olive bread recipe?

 Culinarily there are three types of olives.
 They all come from the same tree, but it’s about when they are picked.